-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other gualifications?
+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
 If so, check which applies:

-qualifications: if so, check which applies.
 Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)

-C7 Relative importance of each of the following academic and nonacademic factors in first-time, firstyear, degree-seeking (freshman) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.

 Very Important Important Considered Not Considered

-Academic 4 4
+Academic

-Rigor of secondary school record x
+Rigor of secondary school record х

 Class rank Х

 Academic GPA Х

 Standardized test scores Х

 Application Essay Х

 Recommendation(s) Х

 Nonacademic

 Interview Х

 Extracurricular activities Х

 Talent/ability Х

 Character/personal qualities Х

 First generation Х

 Alumni/ae relation Х

 Geographical residence Х

 State residency Х

-Religious х

-affiliation/commitment ^
+Religious affiliation/commitment Х

-Racial/ethnic status Х
+Racial/ethnic status X

 Volunteer work Х

 Work experience Х

 Level of applicant's interest Х